jawordpressorg/core-handbook/core/contribute/trac/keywords.md

 **dev-feedback**

 A response is wanted from a [core developer](https://make.wordpress.org/core/handbook/about/organization/#the-wordpress-core-team) or trusted members of the development community.
+For example, use this keyword when double sign-off is required to [backport changes during RC](https://make.wordpress.org/core/handbook/best-practices/backporting-commits/#backport-process).

 **dev-reviewed**